ibm-cloud-architecture/eda-tech-academy/docs/lab2/index.md

         StoreSerdes.ItemTransactionSerde().deserializer());
 ```

+Now some guidances of what the Stream topology should look like:

 * Think to build a Kstream from the input stream
 * The record should have key and value
 * use filter and predicate to test if value.storeName has no value or value.sku is empty or null then drop the message